 ARE YOU LOOKING FOR OFFSHORE DRILLING JOBS and OIL FIELD JOBS?
-So is everyone else.
+So is everyone else these days and the oil patch is going through the worst downturn in 100 years.
 I have personally worked in the shipping and offshore oil industry for over 30 years and I am not going to Bulls**t to you how easy it is!
+Now its almost impossible and hard for those with loads of experience

-The fact is that it has never been a better time and the offshore oil industry desperately needs good people for offshore drilling.
-There are oil field jobs for if you have the right experience and attitude.
-The best offshore drilling jobs require a little planning and effort if you want them.
+The fact is that it has never been a worse time and the offshore oil industry no longer desperately needs good people for offshore drilling.
+There are limited oil field jobs for if you have the right experience and attitude.
+The best offshore drilling jobs require a little planning and effort if you want them and you will be competing with many who are out of work.
+The estimates I have seen say almost a million oil workers have lost their jobs in the last 2 years.

-That does not mean they just want any people, that means the industry wants people with certain skill sets.
+That does not mean they just want any people, that means the industry wants people with certain skill sets, and that means a lot of experience.
 This website is for your information, and I do not help you get work, I do not promote companies, I do not take any payments or do anything else to help you get a job.
+That's all up to you

 Please do not send me your CV, go talk to the prospective employers and read and understand the free advice and help within this oil field jobs and offshore drilling jobs website.